-Food may not be prepared to the same hygiene standards as you are used to and gastro-intestinal illnesses are common.
+Food may not be prepared to the same hygiene standards as many expats are used to and gastro-intestinal illnesses are common.
 To avoid any problems, avoid salads, undercooked eggs, buffets and fish and meat that are not served hot.

-It is common for many meals in Indonesia to be served at room temperature that has been cooked and left out for several hours, for example nasi campur and food found in Padang restaurants where the available dishes are displayed in bowls stacked in the window.
+It's common for many meals in Indonesia to be served at room temperature and for food that has been cooked to be left out for several hours, for example nasi campur (white rice and vegetables and/or meat) and food found in Padang restaurants where the available dishes are displayed in bowls stacked in the window.
 The spices in the food usually prevent it from spoiling but it makes sense only to eat in restaurants that look clean and are busy with customers.
-Use your own judgment when eating out.

 Health risks in Indonesia

-Rabies is present in Indonesia and Bali, with a high number of roaming street dogs, is currently the area carrying the highest risk.
+Rabies is present in Indonesia, and Bali, with a high number of roaming street dogs, is currently the area carrying the highest risk.
 There is sometimes a shortage of the rabies vaccine on Bali and if unobtainable, any person being bitten must be evacuated for medical reasons within 24 hours.
 For this reason it is advisable to have a rabies vaccination before visiting Bali or any remote areas of Indonesia.
-If bitten by a dog or other animal, immediate medical attention should be sought, even if you have been vaccinated previously.
+If bitten by a dog or other animal, immediate medical attention should be sought.

 Emergency numbers in Indonesia